ananya8606/Amazon-clone-using-React/README.md

-# Amazon clone using Reactjs
+# Amazon clone using React
  Clone of Popular e-commerce website Amazon build with Reactjs, Material-UI, and Firebase.

  Here are some screenshots:-